Tips to Improve Your Mile Run Time

 TIP #5: INVEST TIME IN TRAINING YOUR MIND

-Regularly visualize yourself reaching your goal.
 You will become what you see in your mind, what you think, and what you believe.

-Mental preparation is the key.
 Use mind hacks to help you endure the pain of intensity.
 Mental Training is so critical that we include it directly in our 8 Week Run Faster program.

 TIP #6: GET A RUNNING BUDDY TO CHALLENGE AND PUSH YOU

-A workout partner helps push the pace.
-Intensity will boost your workouts, your performance and make it fun.
+A workout partner helps push the pace, intensity will boost your workouts, your performance and make it fun.

 Consider using an app such as Strava that provides extra motivation by helping you compete with yourself and others over specific segments of your runs.